tomordonez/learning/README.md

 * Human Computer Interaction
   * Wrote extensive research documentation on UX research and agile development.

-**Work**

-* Built a dashboard for a supply chain team to find competitors near fulfillment centers (Python, GCP, PowerBI)
-* Built a dashboard for a talent team to track efforts in diversity recruiting (SQL, PowerBI)
-* Built an internal web app to automate delivery of talent pipelines.
-(Python, SQL, Bash, Power Automate)

 **Personal**

 Projects I want to build:

 * Web app dashboard to show my experience with data engineering
-  * Tech stack: Backend (Python or Java, PySpark, SQL), Frontend (React), Deployment (Airflow, Terraform, K8s, AWS)
+  * Tech stack: Backend (Python or Java, PySpark, SQL, Azure), Frontend (React), Deployment (Airflow, Terraform, K8s, Azure)
 * One-page web apps with calculators
   * A better version of what you see online without all the annoying ads